 The prices for a double room include a fabulous breakfast: an incredible buffet of selected regional products.
 The hotel also has a great terrace and a swimming pool -in case you haven’t had enough water in two days!

 If you’re looking for a more economical option, Camping Llavorsí is an excellent option.
 The camping has a supermarket and a bar, and its customers have free access to the village swimming pool.
 Be aware that the camping closes in mid-October and opens again around Easter.

 Where to eat in Llavorsí

-The first day we had some sandwiches for lunch that we made at home before leaving.
-After the canyoning, we needed a great meal to recover the energy levels and get ready for the next day’s rafting.
+On the first day, we had some sandwiches for lunch we made at home before leaving.
+After the canyoning, we needed a great meal to recover our energy levels and prepare for the next day’s rafting.
 We had dinner at the hotel, and it was delicious!
-The dishes are fulfilling, and the ingredients of excellent quality.
+The dishes are fulfilling, and the ingredients are of excellent quality.
 Click here to take a look at the menu.

 The next day, after the rafting, on our way back home, we stopped at Sort, a village 25 km far from Llavorsí.
-We ate in the restaurant El Fogony, a one-star Michelin restaurant that only cooks with local products.
-They know how to take food to the next level, and it tasted like a party in our mouth!
+We ate in El Fogony, a one-star Michelin restaurant that only cooks local products.
+They know how to take food to the next level, and everything tastes exquisite!
 The price for the menu we went for (slow-food menu) was 35 €/person with options to choose between five starters, six main dishes and six desserts.
-We recommend the experience.
+We highly recommend the experience.

 Know before you go!

 When is the best time to go to Llavorsí

 As we said before, the best time to go to Llavorsí if you want to practise water sports, such as canyoning and rafting, is May and June.